ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/client-diversity/index.md

 ## Prerequisites {#prerequisites}

-If you don't already have an understanding of what nodes and clients are, check out [Nodes and clients](/developers/docs/nodes-and-clients/).
-The Beacon Chain is explained [here](/src/content/eth2/beacon-chain/index.md).
-Execution and consensus layers are defined in the [glossary](/src/content/glossary/index.md).
+If you don't already have an understanding of what nodes and clients are, check out [nodes and clients](/developers/docs/nodes-and-clients/).
+The Beacon Chain is explained [here](/upgrades/beacon-chain/).
+[Execution](/glossary/#execution-layer) and [consensus]/glossary/#consensus-layer) layers are defined in the glossary.

 ## Why are there multiple clients?